Mahipal Maderna

-Mahipal Maderna (5 March 1952 – 17 October 2021) was an Indian politician from Rajasthan belonging to the Indian National Congress.
+Mahipal Parasram Maderna (5 March 1952 – 17 October 2021) was an Indian politician from Rajasthan belonging to the Indian National Congress.
 He served as a Cabinet Minister in the Government of Rajasthan and was a prominent leader from the Jodhpur region.
-He was son of veteran Congress leader and former Speaker of the Rajasthan Legislative Assembly, Parasram Maderna.
+He was the son of veteran Congress leader and former Speaker of the Rajasthan Legislative Assembly, Parasram Maderna.
 He represented the Osian constituency in the Rajasthan assembly and held various ministerial portfolios, including Water Resources, during his political career, which was later overshadowed by his involvement in the Bhanwari Devi case.